so1n/protobuf_to_pydantic/README.md

 # Usage
 ## 1.code generation
 `protobuf-to-pydantic` currently has two methods to generate `Pydantic Model` objects based on Protobuf files.：
-- 1: Use the `Protoc` plug-in to generate the corresponding `Python` code file through the Protobuf file。
+- 1: Plugin Mode: Use the `Protoc` plug-in to generate the corresponding `Python` code file through the Protobuf file。
-- 2: Generate the corresponding `Pydantic Model` object through the `Message` object in `Python` runtime。
+- 2: Runtime Mode: Generate the corresponding `Pydantic Model` object through the `Message` object in `Python` runtime。

-### 1.1.Directly generate `Pydantic Model` code files through plug-ins
+### 1.1.Plugin Mode
 #### 1.1.0.Install dependencies
 The `protobuf-to-pydantic` plug-in depends on `mypy-protobuf`, need to install `mypy-protobuf` through the following command first:
 ```bash